Chemo Patient Family Members in Danger of Exposure

 Cytotoxic chemo drugs are designed to cure cancer by damaging DNA and killing the cancer cells.
 One big problem is they also damage the DNA of healthy cells, producing common side effects such as hair loss.
 Read more…

-It is the reason that hospitals and chemotherapy treatment centers go to great lengths to protect employees from the risk of accidental exposure to cytotoxic drugs.
+Hospitals and Chemotherapy Treatment Centers go to great lengths to protect employees from the risk of accidental exposure to Cytotoxins.

 In fact, extensive safety precautions are used by everyone involved with cytotoxins: from manufacturers and pharmacists to nurses and cleaning staff.

 Protect Your Family and Caregivers.